Cracking The Code: Understanding The 10 Reasons For Procrastination (For The 40+)

 Laura is a successful professional with a passion for photography.
 Over the years, she has honed her skills and built a reputation for capturing stunning images.
 However, as she hits her 40s, Laura’s desire for perfection reaches new heights.

-One day, Laura decides to start a personal photography project—creating a portfolio showcasing the diverse landscapes of her hometown.
+One day, Laura decided to start a personal photography project, creating a portfolio showcasing the diverse landscapes of her hometown.
 Excitement surges through her as she envisions the finished product, but this enthusiasm quickly gives way to paralyzing fear.

 As Laura begins selecting photos for the project, she becomes increasingly critical of each shot.
 The desire for perfection takes center stage, and she finds herself scrutinizing every detail, from composition to color balance.